ExpressionEngine/ExpressionEngine-User-Guide/docs/development/fieldtypes/enhanced.md

     public $supportedEvaluationRules = ['isEmpty', 'isNotEmpty', 'contains', 'notContains'];

-If certain rule needs to be pre-selected by default when adding new condition to the field, it's name can be specificed in `defaultEvaluationRule` property, e.g.
+If certain rule needs to be pre-selected by default when adding new condition to the field, it's name can be specified in `defaultEvaluationRule` property, e.g.

     public $defaultEvaluationRule = 'contains';